 Payment is made directly to the teacher (via cash or check) at the time of lesson.
-Payment is required in full for any lessons canceled or rescheduled less than 24 hours in advance.
+Payment is required in full for any lessons cancelled or rescheduled less than 24 hours in advance.
 Please read our Standard Agreement.

 Natalie received a Bachelor of Music in Vocal Performance from The Catholic University of America in Washington, DC, and a degree in Music Therapy from The University of Georgia.
 Most notable musical theater credits include the Tony-award winning Broadway-produced Avenue Q at The Wynn Theater in Las Vegas as “Christmas Eve”, Sondheim’s Pacific Overtures (The Alliance Theatre & North Shore Music Theatre), A Funny Thing Happened on The Way to the Forum as “Tintinabula”, Ruthless: The Musical as “Ms. Thorn/Ms. Block”, and Theater In The Square’s Much Ado About Nothing as “Hero.”
 Natalie’s selected opera credits include Humperdinck’s Hansel and Gretel (Gretel) with Opera Manhattan, Verdi’s La Traviata (Annina), Mozart’s Don Giovanni (Zerlina), and Romberg’s The Student Prince.
 Ms. Gray has also performed with the U.S Department of Defense Overseas Entertainment Tour traveling to Korea, Japan, Okinawa, and Johnston Atoll.

 Trained and coached by some of the most prominent composers, orchestrators, and directors in both opera and musical theater such as Jason Moore (Pitch Perfect, Shrek, Avenue Q), Sherry Overholt, Steven Crawford (Metropolitan Opera), Stephen Oremus (The Book of Mormon, Avenue Q, Wicked), Kent Gash, Rob Meffe, Norma Newton, and Joan Kreuger, Natalie utilizes all of her education and experience and applies them to her teaching.
 With nearly 10 years of providing private voice instruction, Natalie continues to emphasize a healthy technique for all ages, skill levels, and musical styles, as well as coaching students for performances and auditions.
 She has also music directed for several school productions of In The Heights, Thoroughly Modern Millie, Godspell, The Wiz, The Sound of Music, Into The Woods, Guys and Dolls, and Joseph and The Amazing Technicolor Dreamcoat.